 How Will Your Officers Respond?

-How do you expect your officers to respond when they learn records of their commendations and career progress are stored alongside offender data?
+How do you expect your officers to respond when they learn their commendations and career progress records are stored alongside offender data?
 This sends a problematic message to the officers in your department.

-Though some may claim there are “firewalls” to segregate these two types of data, at the end of the day, they’re still in the same system and your officers will know this fact.
+Though some may claim there are “firewalls” to segregate these two types of data, at the end of the day, they’re still in the same system, and your officers will know this fact.
 Officers are rightly sensitive about internal affairs investigations and the data they generate.
-Any claim, whether sustained or dismissed, can seriously affect an officer’s future career progress and opportunities.
+Any sustained or dismissed claim can seriously affect an officer’s future career progression and opportunities.

 What impact will it have on your officers when they realize their personnel information is stored in the same system as criminals?
 What message will that send throughout your department?

-At a time when crime is rapidly on the rise — and the public and politicians demand results — you need your officers to have a sense of buy-in and purpose with a system designed to support accountability and transparency.
+As crime rates rise — and the public and politicians demand results — you need your officers to have a sense of buy-in and purpose with a system designed to support accountability and transparency.

 The Hazards of Sending a Bad Message